 States, regions and neighbourhoods are increasingly segregated into smaller ‘bubbles’.
 These fault lines make it more and more difficult to create effective policies and tackle pressing issues.
 DISI works with a #reconnectingpeople approach, to dampen the shock of potential societal changes, breaking bubbles and facilitating encounters in a safe environment.
 We therefore developed Spreekkwartier.nl, the platform where we connect neighbours with opposing world views and provide them the opportunity to meet, to deliberate, and to build empathy during social and sustainable transformations.

 We are not pretending that we can simply ‘build’ trust.
 However, we are convinced that we can create awareness about the distrust – and trust – that exists in a certain environment.
 Through workshops and role playing with concerned stakeholders, we can find out where trust exists and where it doesn't exist: trust between citizens might be strong, while trust in the local government may be lacking.
 In our trust workshops, participants learn to recognize and understand dynamics of trust and distrust.
 Larissa’s expertise about this topic is grounded in her academic research, just as is Anatol’s practical experience reconnecting local communities and government to build trust during the UN’s climate conference in Bonn.

 Dr Anatol Itten is a post-doctoral researcher at Delft University of Technology and a lecturer at the University of Stuttgart.
 He completed a PhD at the University of Lucerne on public conflict resolution.
 He was a research fellow at the Public Mediation Program at the University of Amsterdam and worked at the German Ministry for the Environment for the UN Climate Conference.
-In addition, Anatol has more than eight years of professional experience in public policy advocacy.
+In addition, Anatol has more than ten years of professional experience in public policy advocacy.
 His work has been published in international peer-reviewed journals and books.
 Anatol’s focal points at DISI are resolving public conflicts, strategies to tackle democratic disconnection and improving civic participation in times of social division.